 NAD+ stands for nicotinamide adenine dinucleotide.
-From bacteria to primates, it is one of the most abundant and crucial molecules in cellular metabolism.
-In fact, without the presence of NAD+, we would probably die in 30 seconds.
-The molecule is a linchpin to the function of the generators of cells — mitochondria [R].
-NAD+ not only helps convert food to energy, but it also plays a crucial role in maintaining DNA integrity [R].
-NAD+ ensures the functioning of our defensive genes to help the body and protects us from aging and disease.
+From single-cell organisms like bacteria to sophisticated multicellular ones like primates, NAD+ is one of the most abundant and crucial molecules.
+Basically, without NAD+, we would be on the fast track to death.
+The molecule is a linchpin to the function of the generators of cells — mitochondria.
+NAD+ not only helps convert food to energy but also plays a crucial role in maintaining DNA integrity and ensures proper cell function to protect our bodies from aging and disease.

-NAD+ levels fall as people age, suggesting important implications in metabolic function and age-related diseases.
+As we age, NAD+ levels fall, suggesting important implications in metabolic function and age-related diseases.
+DNA damage accumulates and snowballs with aging.

 Enzymes in our immune system consume NAD+, too.
 The more active the immune system is the more NAD+ the enzyme consumes.
-The level of enzymes in our immune system increases as we age, depleting the NAD+ levels in the body [R].
+The level of enzymes in our immune system increases as we age, depleting the NAD+ levels in the body.

-The de novo pathway starts an essential amino acid, called tryptophan.
-Tryptophan comes from food sources like meat, cheese, eggs, and fish.
-The conversion of tryptophan to NAD+ happens in the aqueous part of cells, called cytosol, which is outside of the cellular components, organelles.
+The kynurenine (de novo) pathway starts tryptophan, the essential amino acid that you often hear about during Thanksgiving for its association with turkey.
+Along these lines, tryptophan comes from food sources like meat, cheese, eggs, and fish.
+The conversion of tryptophan to NAD+ happens in the aqueous part of cells, called cytosol, which is outside of the cellular components (organelles).

 NAD+ is made of two nucleotides joined through phosphate groups.
 One nucleotide contains an adenine nucleobase and the other a nicotinamide.

-NAD+ precursor supplementation represents a potential therapeutic strategy to slow aging and improving conditions of age-related diseases [R].
-Oral supplementation with NAD+ has not been demonstrated to show any benefits in increasing NAD+ levels in the body[R].
-However, supplementation with precursors, such as nicotinamide mononucleotide (NMN) or nicotinamide riboside (NR), likely provides these benefits.
+NAD+ precursor supplementation represents a potential therapeutic strategy to slow aging and improving conditions of age-related diseases.
+Oral supplementation with NAD+ has not been demonstrated to show any benefits in increasing NAD+ levels in the body.
+However, supplementation with precursors, such as NMN or NR, likely provides these benefits.

 Studies indicate NMN supplementation protects against various diseases.
 This effect probably arises through increasing NAD+ levels in the body.
-NMN supplementation reduces obesity and protects blood vessels from damage in mice [R].
-The benefits come in mouse disease models of Alzheimer’s disease, cognitive impairment, and neuroinflammation as well [R].
+NMN supplementation reduces obesity and protects blood vessels from damage in mice.
+The benefits come in mouse disease models of Alzheimer’s disease, cognitive impairment, and neuroinflammation as well.
 Supplementation of mice with NR also has similar beneficial effects.

 Could these beneficial effects in mice apply to humans?
 Only clinical trials performed in humans will tell.